Stimulants, Narcotics and Opiates: Forensic Toxicology

 Fully synthetic opioids.
 Fentanyl (and analogues carfentanil, sufentanil, acetylfentanyl), tramadol, methadone and pethidine (meperidine).
 Fentanyl is 50 to 100 times more potent than morphine and is the driver of the North American overdose crisis; in India, illicit fentanyl analogues are now showing up in NCB seizures at the Mumbai and Delhi ports.

 Cannabinoids.
 Tetrahydrocannabinol (THC) is pharmacologically a cannabinoid-receptor agonist, not an opioid, but Indian NDPS law lists cannabis (ganja, charas, hashish oil) alongside narcotic drugs in the same schedule.
-NTA tests this overlap as a trick: cannabis is a narcotic for NDPS purposes, a cannabinoid for pharmacology purposes.
-Both answers can be correct depending on how the question is framed.
+Cannabis is therefore a narcotic for NDPS prosecution purposes and a cannabinoid for pharmacology purposes.
+Which definition applies depends entirely on the legal or scientific context of the question.

-The metabolism that matters for NET is the heroin chain: diacetylmorphine deacetylates to 6-monoacetylmorphine (6-MAM, t1/2 about 25 minutes) and then to morphine, which is further glucuronidated to morphine-3-glucuronide and morphine-6-glucuronide.
+The metabolism that matters is the heroin chain diacetylmorphine deacetylates to 6-monoacetylmorphine (6-MAM, t1/2 about 25 minutes) and then to morphine, which is further glucuronidated to morphine-3-glucuronide and morphine-6-glucuronide.
 Because 6-MAM is unique to heroin and is not produced by codeine or pharmaceutical morphine, its detection in urine is the single chemical proof of heroin use.
 The chromatography-mass-spec workflow below targets 6-MAM specifically.

 Color tests: the six that dominate Indian SFSL kits

-Presumptive color tests are how a field officer or junior analyst decides whether a seized powder is worth sending up the chain for instrumental confirmation.
-NTA tests the reagent composition, the diagnostic color, and the substance the color points to.
-Memorise the table; do not memorise the chemistry beyond a one-line mechanism.
+Presumptive color tests are the first analytical step: a field officer or junior analyst uses them to decide whether a seized powder warrants instrumental confirmation.
+The reagent composition, the diagnostic color, and the substance each test targets are the operationally important details.

 | Test | Reagent | Positive color | Target substance |